 The USC Catalogue is the document of authority for all students.
-The degree requirements listed in the USC Catalogue supersede any information that may be contained in any bulletin or viewbook of any school or department.
+The degree requirements listed in the USC Catalogue supersede any information that may be contained in any print or online bulletin or viewbook of any school or department.
 The university reserves the right to change its policies, rules, regulations and course offerings at any time.
-The catalogue is distributed during Orientation, for sale at the Bookstore and is available online at www.usc. edulcatalogue.